metomi/rose/sphinx/api/rose-upgrader-macros.rst

 * An ``upgrade`` method instead of a ``transform`` method
 * An optional ``downgrade`` method, identical in API to the ``upgrade`` method, but intended for performing the reverse operation
-* A more helpful API via :py:class:`rose.upgrade.MacroUpgrade` methods
+* A more helpful API via :py:class:`metomi.rose.upgrade.MacroUpgrade` methods
 * ``BEFORE_TAG`` and ``AFTER_TAG`` attributes - the version of metadata they
   apply to (``BEFORE_TAG``) and the version they upgrade to (``AFTER_TAG``)